natarmr/Argus/README.md

 # Hivemind Drone Swarm Mapper

-A simulated drone swarm that collectively maps Lower Manhattan using Gemma 4 31B vision via Cerebras.
+A simulated drone swarm that collectively maps any terrain using Gemma 4 31B vision via Cerebras.
 Each drone is an autonomous agent; all share a collective memory that aggregates into a unified semantic map displayed on a CesiumJS 3D globe.

 ## File Reference